Table of Contents

 Homemade cherry spoon sweet - credits: Marie C Fields/Shutterstock.com

 Greek cuisine provides a great variety of traditional sweets too.
 Every place has its own production of marmalades, sweet pies, syrup and spoon sweets.
 Spoon sweets are mainly produced by housewives and served as a gesture of hospitality.
 Spoon sweets can be made of almost any fruit or even vegetables and flowers.
 The original recipe is cooking fruits with honey, but as time went by, honey was substituted by sugar.
 Some of the fruits that are used are citrus, bergamot, oranges, cherries, lemons, and other varieties, including flower petals like roses.
-For example, Crete is mostly known for its grape spoon sweets, Aegina for pistachio sweets, while Peloponnese is famous for citrus and bitter orange spoon sweets.
+Crete is mostly known for its grape spoon sweets, Aegina for pistachio sweets, while Peloponnese is famous for citrus and bitter orange spoon sweets.
 We do not have to mention that they’re all handmade!
 But what about Athens?
 Do not worry.
 You can find sweets produced in different Greek regions, in many local shops.
 Before you leave, don’t forget to try them!

 Loukoumades drenched in honey syrup - credits: foodlove/Shutterstock.com